Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 For the cellular watches (Gabb Watch 3, Xplora XGO3, Cosmo JrTrack 2), yes.
 They require a SIM card and a monthly cellular plan, typically around $10 per month, to enable calling, messaging, and GPS tracking.
 The Jiobit also requires a monthly subscription of about $13 for its tracking service.
 The Garmin Vivofit Jr. 3 is the only device on this list with zero ongoing costs.
 It syncs to your phone via Bluetooth and does not use cellular connectivity at all.

 Most GPS smartwatches do not have a "removal alert" feature, though some newer models are adding this.
 The Jiobit has an advantage here because it clips to clothing rather than a wrist, making it less likely to be intentionally removed by the child.
 For wrist-worn watches, the honest answer is that you will see the GPS location stop updating from the place where the watch was removed.
 Teaching your child not to take the watch off (except at bedtime) is the best strategy.
-We told Owen that the watch is like his shoes: it goes on in the morning and comes off at bedtime.
+We told our tester that the watch is like his shoes: it goes on in the morning and comes off at bedtime.

 Water resistance varies.
 The Garmin Vivofit Jr. 3 is swim-proof and rated to 5 ATM, meaning your child can wear it in the pool or bath without any concern.
 The Jiobit is rated IPX8 and can handle splashes and brief submersion.
 The Gabb Watch 3, Xplora XGO3, and Cosmo JrTrack 2 are splash-resistant but should not be submerged.
 If water resistance is a priority, we have a dedicated roundup of the best waterproof smartwatches for kids.
 I would remove any of the cellular watches before swimming, bath time, or enthusiastic puddle jumping.
-For the record, Owen's toilet tank experiment with the Xplora XGO3 resulted in a watch that still worked, but I would not recommend replicating that test.
+For the record, our tester's toilet tank experiment with the Xplora XGO3 resulted in a watch that still worked, but I would not recommend replicating that test.

 If you need GPS tracking and your child is always with a trusted adult (school, daycare, family), the Jiobit Smart Tag is the most practical option.
 It is accurate, lasts all week on a charge, and removes the entire "can my kid operate this" question from the equation.